Baked Apple Cider Doughnuts

 Instructions

-- Preheat oven to 425°F and spray a standard doughnut pan with nonstick spray.
-Whisk together cake flour, sugar, spices, baking powder, baking soda, and salt in a large bowl.
+- Make doughnuts: Whisk together cake flour, sugar, spices, baking powder, baking soda, and salt in a large bowl.
 Combine buttermilk, cooled apple cider, eggs, melted butter, and vanilla in a medium bowl; add to flour mixture and fold in just until incorporated.
+Spoon batter into a pastry bag fitted with a large round tip and fill each doughnut cup 3/4 full.

-- Spoon batter into a pastry bag fitted with a large round tip and fill each doughnut cup 3/4 full.
-Bake for 8 to 9 minutes, until the tops spring back when touched.
+- Bake doughnuts for 8 to 9 minutes, until golden brown and the tops spring back when touched.
 Turn doughnuts out on a wire rack to cool completely.
 Repeat with remaining batter, allowing pan to cool completely and spraying with nonstick spray in between batches.

 - Doughnuts taste best the first day – store leftover doughnuts at room temperature and warm briefly before serving or wrap well and freeze up to 2 months.